tuub/pdf-processing/README.md

 The current version presupposes a shibboleth login configuration in the Apache server.

 For a version supporting LDAP see the tag 1.0_ldap.
+That version however has no help page and no language selector.
+To get those features using LDAP, you have to do some handiwork.

 ### Prerequisits